Austin transformer: Background

+Use and mechanism

-One type of isolator is the Austin transformer, a specialized type of isolation transformer made specifically for this use, in which the primary and secondary windings of the transformer are separated by an air gap, wide enough so the high voltage on the antenna cannot jump across.
+The Austin transformer is a specialized type of isolation transformer made specifically for this use, in which the primary and secondary windings of the transformer are separated by an air gap, wide enough so the high voltage on the antenna cannot jump across.
 It consists of a ring-shaped toroidal iron core with the primary winding wrapped around it, mounted on a bracket from the mast's concrete base, connected to the lighting power source.
 The secondary winding which provides power to the mast lights is a ring-shaped coil which circles the toroidal core through the center, like two links in a chain, with an air gap between the two.
 The magnetic field created by the primary winding induces current in the secondary winding without the necessity of a direct connection between them.
-The wide gap of several centimeters between the coils also insures that there is minimal interwinding capacitance, to prevent RF voltage being induced in the supply wiring by capacitive coupling.
+The wide gap of several centimeters between the coils also ensures that there is minimal interwinding capacitance, to prevent RF voltage being induced in the supply wiring by capacitive coupling.
+A spark gap is often located nearby with a gap smaller than the gap between the rings, to prevent damage to the transformer and transmitting equipment in the case of a lightning strike.

-The Austin transformer is only one of several types of isolators used for mast lighting.
-Another simpler more widely used type is a choke.
-This consists of an inductor, a coil with many turns of fine wire on a cylindrical form.
-An inductor's impedance (resistance to AC current) increases with frequency.
-Isolation chokes are constructed to have high impedance at the mediumwave frequencies at which mast radiators are used, but low impedance at the 50 or 60 Hz power line frequency, so the lighting power can pass through up the mast but the RF current from the mast is blocked.
-A choke is inserted in each of the 3 lines (hot, neutral, safety ground) that make up the power cable.
-The low voltage end of each choke is bypassed through a capacitor to ground, so any high voltage passing through the interwinding capacitance of the choke is bypassed to ground.